sharabhshukla/BendersLib/docs/source/tutorials/cbd.rst

 Algorithm
 --------------------------------------------
-The iterative procedure for Combinatorial Benders Decomposition is as follows:
+The iterative procedure for Combinatorial Benders Decomposition is as follows.

 #. **Initialization**